 ), in an effort to heighten awareness about the plight of our planet and its inhabitants.
 Her organization is featured on the hit CBS show, THE GOOD WIFE with two of The Girls Gone Green posters hanging in the daughters room.
 In 2010, The Girls Gone Green presented the very first Northeast Florida Veg Fest (www.nfvegfest.org

 ) in Riverside Park.
-Over 3,000 people came out to the day-long event featuring various healthy and sustainable foods, cooking demonstrations, live music, informed speakers and movie screenings all in an effort to create positive change in the community.
-The Fourth Annual Northeast Florida Veg Fest is slated for Saturday, November 3, 2012.
+It's a day-long event featuring various healthy and sustainable foods, cooking demonstrations, live music, informed speakers and movie screenings all in an effort to create positive change in the community.
+The Fourth Annual Northeast Florida Veg Fest is slated for Saturday, November 9, 2013.

 Julie embraced the opportunity to return to Jacksonville in 2008 to join the team at Action News Jacksonville.
 The American Meteorological Society recognizes Julie as a Certified Broadcast Meteorologist.
 The Certified Broadcast Meteorologist (CBM) program was established to raise the professional standard in broadcast meteorology and encourage a broader range of scientific understanding, especially with respect to environmental issues.

-Environmental issues are Julie's passion at work and through her non-profit.
+Environmental issues are Julie's passion at work and through her nonprofit.
 Julie hopes that by working together, we can improve the quality of life for both humans and animals and she welcomes your ideas and suggestions.
 They are always looking for volunteers and involvement.
 You can contact her at Julie@thegirlsgonegreen.com